nelsoma/go-rpifancon/README.md

 ## Usage
 ```
   -checks int
-         The number of checks of temperatures to check before state changes. (default 3)
+         The number of samples of temperatures to check before state changes. (default 3)
   -debug
          Debug info.
   -help